pytorch/glow/docs/Optimizations.md

     Stacking tries to combine multiple data parallel (i.e. element-wise) operations that work with the same shape of tensors into a single kernel.

-    Executing such a kernel should be in theory more efficient then executing those operations sequentially one after the other, because such a combined kernel exposes a better cache locality.
+    Executing such a kernel should be in theory more efficient than executing those operations sequentially one after the other, because such a combined kernel exposes a better cache locality.